Cafe Mondegar

 Cafe Mondegar (a.k.a.
-Café Mondegar and Mondy's) is a popular landmark and touristic attraction of Mumbai.
+Café Mondegar and Mondy's) is a popular landmark and tourist attraction of Colaba, Mumbai.
 Famous Indian cartoonist and painter Mario Miranda painted murals (his cartoons) on all inner walls and entrance ceiling of the restaurant.

 History

 Cafe Mondegar was started in 1932 by Iranian Zoroastrians (Parsi settlers in India) as an Irani café.
 The current building (Metro House), then housed a hotel called Apollo Hotel and the café was started in the reception area of the hotel.
 By the mid 20th century, the café introduced a jukebox, (first in Mumbai) and was simultaneously converted into a restaurant.
 By the 1990s, Cafe Mondegar was refurbished, Mario Miranda's murals were painted on the walls & ceiling, and the restaurant was converted into a bar.
 Café is owned by Yazdegardi family and Rusi Yazdegardi / Hoshang Yazdegardi are the Managing partners of the business.

 Location

 Cafe Mondegar is situated in the Metro House in Colaba Causeway, 450 meters North-West of Gateway of India, 200 meters North-East of Leopold Cafe and 400 meters South of Elphinstone College in Mumbai.